The Bail Project: Criticism and consequences

 Another person whose bond was paid by the Bail Project is Marcus Garvin.
-Garvin was charged with battery, after stabbing a customer in the parking lot of a convenience store where he was working as a clerk.
+Garvin was charged with battery after stabbing a customer in the parking lot of a convenience store where he was working as a clerk.
 Following his release, he was soon charged with stabbing his girlfriend 51 times and dismembering her body.
 CEO (then National Director of Operations) David Gaspar said: “As tragic as that particular event was, it still is a very small percentage of the reflection of the work that we do...
 We can’t predict human behavior...
 We make our best assessments.
 This just happens to be an example of a tragic event.”

 Rawshawn Gaston-Anderson, a serial criminal who was arrested for burglary and theft, was released from jail after The Bail Project paid his $3,000 bail.
 Less than a week after Gaston-Anderson was released from the Las Vegas jail, he shot a waiter, Chengyan Wang, eleven times.
 Wang survived the attack and is currently suing The Bail Project for a claimed lack of due diligence.
 The Bail Project has since closed its Las Vegas chapter due to restructuring and the lawsuit was dismissed, with the judge ruling that the organization could not have reasonably foreseen the crime.

+Donnie Allen was charged with aggravated murder of a passenger at a Cleveland light rail station on December 14, 2025, five days after The Bail Project posted Allen’s bond.
+Allen had been arrested 10 times since 2019 and has previously either pleaded guilty or was convicted of multiple counts of burglary, assault on a peace officer, obstructing official business, resisting arrest and drug possession.